ahmadazd/drag_and_drop_submission_workflow/README.md

 ```
 ## Running with Docker/Singularity
 You can also run both versions of the pipelines in a Docker or Singularity container if you are concerned about operating system dependencies.
+Please make sure to install Docker or Singularity before using the images below.
 <br>
 For the ``main pipeline`` append your nextflow command with:
 ```